Adjudication Criteria

 A project does not need to demonstrate benefits under every category – a weakness in one category can be compensated by strengths in others.
 However, projects that demonstrate little or no benefits across all categories will not be approved by Mitacs.

-Applicants wishing to appeal the decision of the Mitacs Research Council (MRC) on their internship application may send a letter of appeal to the MRC Chair (Mitacs Associate Scientific Director) by email to mrc-chair(at)mitacs.ca.
+Applicants wishing to appeal the decision of the Mitacs Research and Innovation Council (MRIC) on their internship application may send a letter of appeal to the MRIC Chair (Mitacs Chief Research Officer and Scientific Director) by email to mrc-chair(at)mitacs.ca.
 Appeals must be received within 60 days of the notice of decision and must include the original signed proposal.